INCBS Activities

 August 2017 Protecting our Cultural Heritage Lectures, Heritage Week (Royal Irish Academy)

-October 2014 One-day Prepare to Protect Seminar
+October 2014 One-day Prepare to Protect Seminar (National Museum of Ireland)

 Links